 Minimal scarring and faster recovery than traditional open surgery

-Long-lasting results for most patients (typically 10+ years)
+Long-lasting results for most patients (typically 10+ years of symptom relief)

-Laparoscopic Nissen fundoplication offers a durable solution for severe GERD that doesn't respond to medication, allowing patients to enjoy meals without fear of painful reflux and protecting long-term esophageal health.
+Laparoscopic Nissen fundoplication offers a durable surgical solution for severe GERD that doesn't respond to medication, allowing San Jose patients to enjoy meals without fear of painful reflux while protecting long-term esophageal health.

-This minimally invasive procedure closes a hole in the stomach wall caused by a perforated ulcer, preventing potentially life-threatening abdominal infection and restoring digestive function.
+This minimally invasive emergency surgical procedure closes a hole in the stomach wall caused by a perforated gastric ulcer, preventing potentially life-threatening abdominal infection and restoring normal digestive function.

 Life-saving intervention that prevents peritonitis and sepsis